Collection: Bike Parts

 When it comes to building or maintaining a bike, understanding the various parts is essential.
 Here's a breakdown of some key components and their functions:

-1. Frame: The foundation of the bike, frames are typically made from materials like aluminum, carbon fiber, or steel.
+The foundation of the bike, the frames, are typically made from materials like aluminium, carbon fibre, or steel.
 They determine the bike's geometry and overall ride quality.

-2. Wheels: Wheels, which consist of rims, spokes, and hubs, are crucial for movement.
+Wheels, which consist of rims, spokes, and hubs, are crucial for movement.
 Different wheel sizes affect the bike's handling and speed.
-Common sizes are 26", 27.5", and 29".
+Standard sizes are 26", 27.5", and 29".

-4. Brakes: There are two main types: rim brakes, which squeeze the wheel rim to stop, and disc brakes, which use a rotor and caliper mechanism for stronger stopping power.
+• Disc brakes, which use a rotor and calliper mechanism for stronger stopping power.

-6. Handlebars: Handlebars come in different shapes and widths, influencing riding posture and bike control.
+Handlebars come in various shapes and widths, which influence riding posture and bike control.

 FAQ